sumeetgajjar/CS7610-F20/lab2/README.md

     - the leader sends the delete `RequestMsg` to all peers except `PeerId:2`

     - after sending the `RequestMsg` the leader exits before receiving any `OkMsg`.

+    *Note:* Specifying this flag for multiple hosts may lead to multiple leader crashes.

 ### Stopping the docker containers
 Command: `./stop-docker-containers.sh`